NotReeceHarris/AsciiTerrainGeneration/README.md

 └────────────────────────────────────────────────┘
 ```

 > On the journey of expanding my knowledge, I decided to create procedural topography generation algorithms in every language possible.
-Topography generation is a very common algorithm however it is a core element for a lot of data analytic and game map generation.
+Topography generation is not a very common algorithm however it is a core element for a lot of data analytic and game map generation.